Snapr/html-projects/js-native.md

 Pass back any extra supplied parameters such as `foursquare_venue` via the query string when returning to the webview.

+<a id="18"></a>
 ## 18. Aviary

 SnaprKit has options for integrating with the Aviary SDK if its has been included with the build.

 ### Aviary edit